-65912.120.
-Notwithstanding any inconsistent provision of a local government's general plan, specific plan, zoning ordinance, or regulation, a housing development shall be a use by right within a zone where office, retail, or parking are a principally permitted use and shall be subject to streamlined, ministerial review pursuant to Section 65912.124 if the proposed housing development satisfies all of the requirements in Sections 65912.121, 65912.122, and 65912.123.

-65912.121.
-A development project shall not be subject to the streamlined, ministerial review process provided by Section 65912.124 unless the development project is on a site that satisfies all of the following criteria:

-- (a) It is located on a legal parcel or parcels that meet either of the following: - (1) It is within a city where the city boundaries include some portion of either an urbanized area or urban cluster, as designated by the United States Census Bureau. - (2) It is in an unincorporated area, and the legal parcel or parcels are wholly within the boundaries of an urbanized area or urban cluster, as designated by the United States Census Bureau. - (b) The project site abuts a commercial corridor and has a frontage along the commercial corridor of a minimum of 50 feet.

-(c)The project site has a frontage along the commercial corridor of a minimum of 50 feet.

-(c) The site is not greater than 20 acres.
+- 65912.120.
+Notwithstanding any inconsistent provision of a local government's general plan, specific plan, zoning ordinance, or regulation, a development proponent may submit an application for a housing development that shall be a use by right and that shall be subject to a streamlined, ministerial review pursuant to Section 65912.124 if the proposed housing development satisfies all of the requirements in Sections 65912.121, 65912.122, and 65912.123. - 65912.121.
+A development project shall not be subject to the streamlined, ministerial review process provided by Section 65912.124 unless the development project is on a site that satisfies all of the following criteria: - (a) It is located within a zone where office, retail, or parking are principally permitted use. - (b) It is located on a legal parcel or parcels that meet either of the following: - (1) It is within a city where the city boundaries include some portion of either an urbanized area or urban cluster, as designated by the United States Census Bureau. - (2) It is in an unincorporated area, and the legal parcel or parcels are wholly within the boundaries of an urbanized area or urban cluster, as designated by the United States Census Bureau. - (c) The project site abuts a commercial corridor and has a frontage along the commercial corridor of a minimum of 50 feet. - (d) The site is not greater than 20 acres. - (e) At least 75 percent of the perimeter of the site adjoins parcels that are developed with urban uses.
+For purposes of this subdivision, parcels that are only separated by a street or highway shall be considered to be adjoined. - (f) (1) It is not on a site or adjoined to any site where more than one-third of the square footage on the site is dedicated to industrial use.

-(e)

-(d) At least 75 percent of the perimeter of the site adjoins parcels that are developed with urban uses.
-For purposes of this subdivision, parcels that are only separated by a street or highway shall be considered to be adjoined.

-(f)

-(e) (1) It is not adjacent on a site or adjoined to any site where more than one-third of the square footage on the site is dedicated to industrial use.

-- (2) For purposes of this subdivision, parcels only separated by a street or highway shall be considered to be adjoined. - (3) For purposes of this subdivision, "dedicated to industrial use" means either of the following: - (A) The square footage is currently being used as an industrial use. - (B) The most recently permitted use of the square footage is an industrial use.

-(g)The parcel